Louis Le Prince

-A Frenchman who also worked in the United Kingdom and the United States, Le Prince's motion-picture experiments culminated in 1888 in Leeds, England.
-In October of that year, he filmed moving-picture sequences of family members in Roundhay Garden and his son playing the accordion, using his single-lens camera and Eastman's paper negative film.
-At some point in the following eighteen months he also made a film of Leeds Bridge.
-This work may have been slightly in advance of the inventions of contemporaneous moving-picture pioneers, such as the British inventors William Friese-Greene and Wordsworth Donisthorpe, and was years in advance of that of Auguste and Louis Lumière and William Kennedy Dickson (who did the moving image work for Thomas Edison).
+In October 1888, Le Prince filmed moving-picture sequences of family members in Leeds, in the 1888 short film Roundhay Garden Scene, and of his son Louis playing the accordion, using his single-lens camera and Eastman's paper negative film.
+In the next eighteen months, he also made a film of Leeds Bridge.
+His work appears to precede the inventions of his contemporaries, such as Friese-Greene and Donisthorpe as well as being years ahead of the Lumière brothers and Dickson (who did the moving image work for Thomas Edison).
+Le Prince disappeared on 16 September 1890.
+Numerous conspiracy theories emerged about his disappearance, including murder, disappearance in order to start a new life, and suicide.
+However, no conclusive evidence was found for any of these theories.

-Le Prince was never able to perform a planned public demonstration of his camera in the US because he mysteriously vanished; he was last known to be boarding a train on 16 September 1890.
-Multiple conspiracy theories have emerged about the reason for his disappearance, including: a murder set up by Edison, secret homosexuality, disappearance in order to start a new life, suicide because of heavy debts and failing experiments, and a murder by his brother over their mother's will.
-No conclusive evidence exists for any of these theories.
-In 2004, a police archive in Paris was found to contain a photograph of a drowned man bearing a strong resemblance to Le Prince who was discovered in the Seine just after the time of his disappearance, but it has been claimed that the body was too short to be Le Prince.

-In early 1890, Edison workers had begun experimenting with using a strip of celluloid film to capture moving images.
+In early 1890, Edison workers had begun experimenting with celluloid film to capture moving images.
 The first public results of these experiments were shown in May 1891.
-However, Le Prince's widow and son Adolphe were keen to advance Louis's cause as the inventor of cinematography.
-In 1898, Adolphe appeared as a witness for the defence in a court case brought by Edison against the American Mutoscope Company.
-This suit claimed that Edison was the first and sole inventor of cinematography, and thus entitled to royalties for the use of the process.
-Adolphe was involved in the case but was not allowed to present his father's two cameras as evidence, although films shot with cameras built according to his father's patent were presented.
-Eventually the court ruled in favour of Edison.
-A year later that ruling was overturned, but Edison then reissued his patents and succeeded in controlling the US film industry for many years.
+Le Prince's widow and son, Adolphe, were keen to advance Louis's cause as the inventor of cinematography.
+In 1898, Adolphe appeared as a witness for the defence in a court case brought by Thomas Edison against the American Mutoscope Company, in which Edison claimed to be the first and sole inventor of cinematography, and thus entitled to royalties for the use of the process.
+Film shot with cameras built according to Le Prince's patent were presented.
+Eventually, the court ruled in Edison's favour, however, a year later that ruling was overturned, but Edison reissued his patents and succeeded in controlling the US film industry for many years.

+Seven years after his disappearance, Le Prince was declared dead on 16 September 1897.